ArtezGDA/Course-Material/Pioneers.md

 **Homework:**

-- Make notes about the concepts and work of Vannavar Bush and Ivan Sutherland
+- Make notes about the concepts and work of  Vannevar Bush and Ivan Sutherland
 - Make sketches of a system to collect and organize these notes and concepts
 - Code: [Homework Lesson 01](Basics/Lesson_01_ForLoops/Lesson_01_For_Homework.md)